godotengine/godot-docs/tutorials/ui/gui_containers.rst

    .. image:: img/containers_margin.webp

 Again, keep in mind that the margins are a *Theme* value, so they need to be edited from the constants overrides section of each control:

    .. image:: img/containers_margin_constants.webp

-To make the control wider you can make the right margin larger and/or make the left margin smaller.
-This lets you set the exact placement and shape of the control.

 Panel Container
 ^^^^^^^^^^^^^^^

 A container that draws a *StyleBox*, then expands children to cover its whole area (via :ref:`class_PanelContainer`, respecting the *StyleBox* margins).
 It respects both the horizontal and vertical sizing options.

    .. image:: img/containers_panel.webp

 This container is useful as top-level, or just to add custom backgrounds to sections of a layout.

 Tab Container
 ^^^^^^^^^^^^^